gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone3/UserStory2/README.md

 There are more picky grievances than actual issues (if any) with the sequence diagrams.
 The effort into these diagrams cannot be understated and the report does more than suffice.

+#### Review response
+I have made changes to explanations as requested.
+I did not change, however, the opt conditions because they explicitly use the variable in messages in the sequence diagram, and I think it helps show where those variables are relevant.

+I only use the "Note" notation to indicate when things may not explicitly match the class diagram: like the ``Cons`` interface mostly composed of lambda expressions relevant to ``Events`` and, after changing according to this review, the checking for an alternate block size in "Place block" since it differs from the use case scenario.

 ## Test specifications

 I wasn't able to create unit tests for the new functionality.
 The ``ApplicationTests`` supports setting up a very reduced game environment to allow for testing functionalities.
 The problem is that the ``Leaks`` class specifically interacts with the ``Renderer`` from ``Vars``, and ``Renderer``